kno10/python-kmedoids/paper.md

 with optional parallelization, and an easy-to-use Python wrapper.
-K-medoids clustering is a useful clustering algorithm in many domains where the input data is not continuous, and where Euclidean distance is not suitable, and with these packages we hope to make this algorithm easier accessible to data scientists in various fields, while the source code helps researchers in data mining to further improve clustering algorithms.
+K-medoids clustering is a useful clustering algorithm in many domains where the input data is not continuous, and where Euclidean distance is not suitable, and with these packages, we hope to make this algorithm easier accessible to data scientists in various fields, while the source code helps researchers in data mining to further improve clustering algorithms.